-On 2 April 2017, a new green space opened in Paris - the Parc Rives de Seine.
+On 2 April 2017, the Parc Rives de Seine, a new green space, opened in Paris.
 Since 2013, walkers and sports enthusiasts have enjoyed access to the revamped left bank of the Seine, between the Musée d’Orsay and the Pont de l’Alma.
-Now, four years on, it’s the right bank’s turn to open to the public!
+Now, four years later, the right bank has opened to the public!

-is have been transformed into a 10 hectare park, swapping tarmac for grass and trees.
+Undergoing redevelopment since the end of 2016, the right bank of the Seine has reopened ... to pedestrians.
+Listed by UNESCO as a World Heritage Site, the Seine riverbanks running through the heart of Paris have been transformed from an expressway into a 10-hectare park, swapping tarmac for grass and trees.
 The roads have been replaced by plants and countless fun things to do - just like on the left bank.
-More environmentally friendly than ever before, this new area is home to fair-trade, collaborative and locavore food outlets, and a store selling sustainable tourist products.
+More environmentally friendly than before, this new area is home to fair-trade, collaborative and locavore food outlets, and a store selling sustainable tourist products.

-Attracting some four million visitors since it opened three years ago, the redeveloped left bank has got the thumbs up from visitors.
-Spanning 2.3 kilometres, the embankment is dotted with sports facilities, play areas for kids (big and small!), and relaxation areas, all open to the public.
-Designed from the ground up to protect the environment, sustainability is also at the heart of this space.
-In these extraordinary surroundings you can sip a drink or nibble on tapas in the open air on the Rosa Bonheur sur Seine barge or at Faust.
+Attracting some four million visitors since it opened three years ago, the redeveloped left bank is hugely popular with visitors.
+Spanning 2.3 kilometres, the riverbanks are dotted with sports facilities, play areas for kids (big and small!), and places to relax, all open to the public.
+Designed to protect the environment, sustainability is also at the heart of this space.
+In these extraordinary surroundings you can have a drink or nibble tapas in the open air on the Rosa Bonheur sur Seine barge or at Faust.

-In 2017, the right and left banks will together form the Parc Rives de Seine, which pedestrians can take to walk from place de la Bastille to the Eiffel Tower, crossing the many bridges spanning the river as they go.
+In 2017, the right and left banks together form the Parc Rives de Seine, a riverside promenade that takes pedestrians from Place de la Bastille to the Eiffel Tower, criss-crossing the many bridges spanning the river as they go.